Euphorbus (physician)

 Euphorbus (Ancient Greek: Εὔφορβος Euphorbos) was the Greek physician of Juba II.
 He wrote that a succulent plant, similar to the Euphorbia, was a powerful laxative.
 In 12 BC, Juba named this plant after his physician Euphorbus in response to Augustus dedicating a statue to Antonius Musa, Augustus's own personal physician and Euphorbus' brother.

-Botanist and taxonomist Carl Linnaeus assigned the name Euphorbia to the entire genus in the physician's honor.
+Botanist and taxonomist Carl Linnaeus assigned the name Euphorbia to the entire genus in the physician's honour.